---

-A route-by-route audit process for checking rendered HTML, metadata, structured data, crawl files, and content clarity in a Next.js app.
+> A route-by-route audit and checkup process for rendered HTML, metadata, structured data, crawl files, and content clarity in Next.js.

 Next.js can be excellent for AI search readiness, but only when the important content is rendered in the right place.
-A Next.js site can also hide critical text behind client components, client-side fetches, and interactive states that crawlers never execute.
+A free Next.js AI search audit, scan, or checkup report should catch when critical text is hidden behind client components, client-side fetches, and interactive states that crawlers never execute.

-The audit should be route-by-route and source-of-truth driven.
+The audit report should be route-by-route and source-of-truth driven.

 Fetch the production route and inspect the raw HTML: